Does COVID-19 affect life insurance? Coronavirus FAQ – Updated 2022

 I have a deferred insurance policy.
 Can a COVID-19 claim be paid out during the waiting period?

 If you currently have a deferred life insurance policy, owing to a prior health consideration, then any claims associated with COVID-19, will have to wait out the pre-specified deferral period.
-However, even in such cases, the claim will be treated in the same manner as any other claim for a natural cause of death from an illness or disease.
+However, even in such cases, the claim and death benefit will be treated in the same manner as any other claim for a natural cause of death from an illness or disease.

 Will COVID-19 be covered under a new life insurance policy, if I apply now?